MDMA

-3,4-Methylenedioxymethamphetamine (MDMA), commonly known as ecstasy (tablet form); and molly or mandy (crystal form), is a potent empathogen–entactogen with stimulant properties primarily used for recreational purposes.
-The desired effects include altered sensations, increased energy, empathy, and pleasure.
-When taken by mouth, effects begin in 30 to 45 minutes and last three to six hours.
+3,4-Methylenedioxymethamphetamine (MDMA), commonly known as ecstasy (tablet form), and molly (crystal form), is an entactogen with stimulant and minor psychedelic properties.

-MDMA was first developed in 1912 by Merck.
+MDMA was first synthesized in 1912 by Merck chemist Anton Köllisch.
 It was used to enhance psychotherapy beginning in the 1970s and became popular as a street drug in the 1980s.
 MDMA is commonly associated with dance parties, raves, and electronic dance music.
-It may be mixed with other substances such as ephedrine, amphetamine, and methamphetamine.
+Tablets sold as ecstasy may be mixed with other substances such as ephedrine, amphetamine, and methamphetamine.
 In 2016, about 21 million people between the ages of 15 and 64 used ecstasy (0.3% of the world population).
-This was broadly similar to the percentage of people who use cocaine or amphetamines, but lower than for cannabis or opioids.
 In the United States, as of 2017, about 7% of people have used MDMA at some point in their lives and 0.9% have used it in the last year.
+The lethal risk from one dose of MDMA is estimated to be from 1 death in 20,000 instances to 1 death in 50,000 instances.

-Short-term adverse effects include grinding of the teeth, blurred vision, sweating and a rapid heartbeat, and extended use can also lead to addiction, memory problems, paranoia and difficulty sleeping.
+The purported pharmacological effects that may be prosocial include altered sensations, increased energy, empathy, and pleasure.
+When taken by mouth, effects begin in 30 to 45 minutes and last three to six hours.
+Short-term adverse effects include grinding of the teeth, blurred vision, sweating, and a rapid heartbeat, and extended use can also lead to addiction, memory problems, paranoia, and difficulty sleeping.
 Deaths have been reported due to increased body temperature and dehydration.
-Following use, people often feel depressed and tired, although this effect does not appear in clinical use, suggesting that it is not a direct result of MDMA administration.
-MDMA acts primarily by increasing the activity of the neurotransmitters serotonin, dopamine and noradrenaline in parts of the brain.
+MDMA acts primarily by increasing the release of the neurotransmitters serotonin, dopamine, and norepinephrine in parts of the brain.
 It belongs to the substituted amphetamine classes of drugs.
+MDMA is structurally similar to mescaline (a psychedelic), methamphetamine (a stimulant), as well as endogenous monoamine neurotransmitters such as serotonin, norepinephrine, and dopamine.